VPGTrans: Transfer Visual Prompt Generator across LLMs

-LLaMA~\citep{touvron2023llama} is a recently opened large language model, that featured better performance with smaller parameter amounts.
-By applying our VPGTrans, we can equip the LLaMA model with a VPG to perceive the visual information.
+\paragraph{VL-LLaMA.} By applying our VPGTrans, we can equip the recently released LLaMA~\citep{touvron2023llama} model with a VPG trained on BLIP-2 OPT$_\text{6.7B}$ to perceive the visual information.
+As shown in Table~\ref{tab:scale_up}, we can see that our VL-LLaMA can outperform the original BLIP-2 OPT$_{6.7B}$ on all datasets.

-Specifically, we transfer the VPG from BLIP-2 OPT$_\text{6.7B}$ to LLaMA$_\text{7B}$, and build a VL-LLaMA$_\text{7B}$.
-The implementation details are the same as the above scale-up experiment (\cf $\S$\ref{sec:scale-up-exp}).
-As shown in Table~\ref{tab:customize}, our customized VL-LLaMA$_\text{7B}$ can achieve the best performance on VQAv2 and GQA among all of the decoder-only LLMs' BLIP-2 variants.
-Also, for OKVQA data, it outperforms the original BLIP-2 OPT$_\text{6.7B}$ by 1 point.